-Almost all businesses rely on online services for critical business processes, if not directly for revenue.
+Almost all businesses rely on online services for critical business processes and revenue.

-The real cost of tech glitches and outdated technology could mean millions.
+The real cost of outages, software failure, and outdated technology could mean millions.

-Server clusters are often deployed by businesses in order to avoid downtime and maintain system accessibility, even in the event of a critical hardware failure.
-For many businesses suffering from performance degradation, splitting off the database server can also enable fast and uninterrupted performance for high-volume workloads.
+Businesses often deploy a server cluster system to avoid downtime and maintain system accessibility, even when critical hardware fails.
+Cluster architecture is also ideal for businesses suffering from performance degradation.
+It lets them split off the database server to enable fast and uninterrupted performance for high-volume workloads.

-There are four types of server clusters, each meeting different business objectives and infrastructure needs.
+There are four types of server clusters.
+The type you choose depends on your business objectives and infrastructure needs.

 1. High Availability (HA) Server Clusters